-- Advising financial institutions, corporates, industry bodies and campaigning groups on UK electoral and referendum law.
+- Advising financial institutions, corporates, industry bodies and campaigning groups on political campaigning, electoral and referendum law.

 - Advising on the establishment of the Banking Standards Board (BSB), created by Sir Richard Lambert to promote high standards of behaviour and competence across the UK banking industry.

 - Phillip has appeared on programmes including BBC Newsnight, the BBC Radio 4 Today programme, Sky News and Bloomberg and has commented in publications including the New York Times, the London Times, the Financial Times, the London Evening Standard, le Monde and le Figaro.

 - London School of Economics and Political Science (BA, Philosophy, Logic and Scientific Method) 2004

 - Called to the Bar (Inner Temple) 2006

 - Admitted as a barrister in England & Wales 2009